achille1789/wms-bnu-ltd/README.md

 ## Unit Tests
 The project includes unit tests to ensure the functionality of the application.<br>
-The tests are written using JUnit and can be run from the command line.
+The tests are written using JUnit and can be run from the command line.<br>
 The tests are located in the `unit` folder and can be run using the following command (Windows OS may require a different command):
 ```bash
 javac -d bin -cp .:junit-platform-console-standalone-1.11.1.jar $(find src -name "*.java") $(find unit -name "*.java")